-Ensure that the intake air will not contain any of the contaminants below.
-For example, do not pipe intake near a swimming pool.
+You must ensure that intake air will not contain any of the contaminants listed in Table 2.
+For example, do not pipe intake vent near a swimming pool.
 Avoid areas subject to exhaust fumes from laundry facilities.
 These areas always contain contaminants.
 Contaminated air will damage the boiler, resulting in possible substantial property damage, severe personal injury, or death.